makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP87.md

 # MIP40c3-SP87: Modify the Sustainable Ecosystem Scaling Core Unit Budget - SES-001

-<span style="color:tomato">**ATTENTION:**</span> _This is a placeholder pending a double-check of our budget calculations since we don't want to set the wrong expectations.
+**ATTENTION:** _This is a placeholder pending a double-check of our budget calculations since we don't want to set the wrong expectations.
 We will be adding the numbers shortly._

 ## Preamble